What enables us to reflect on our past experiences?

 Study for the Pacific Institute Exam with engaging flashcards and multiple-choice questions, complete with hints and detailed explanations.
 Boost your readiness for the exam!

-The ability to reflect on our past experiences stems from a combination of the conscious mind, the subconscious mind, and the creative subconscious.
+Reflecting on past experiences involves multiple aspects of our mental processes, making a combination of the conscious mind, the subconscious mind, and the creative subconscious essential.

 Subscribe